Darkempire78/Readme-2048/README.md

 ## To do
 - [ ] Remove impossible actions
 - [ ] Do not download Pillow each time
-- [ ] Ranking of the number of actions played
 - [ ] Prevent from runing twice actions at the same time (https://github.com/marketplace/actions/wait-for-check)

 ## Contributing